containers/podman/docs/podman-logs.1.md

 **podman** **logs** [*options*] *container* [*container...*]

 ## DESCRIPTION
 The podman logs command batch-retrieves whatever logs are present for one or more containers at the time of execution.
+This does not guarantee execution order when combined with podman run.
-This does not guarantee execution order when combined with podman run (i.e. your run may not have generated any logs at the time you execute podman logs
+Meaning, *run* may not have generated any logs at the time you execute podman logs.
+This includes when "logs" is in a race with container finalization, i.e. "run" having the ``--rm`` option.

 ## OPTIONS